ai297/dom-game/README.md

-# dom-game
+# DOM-Game
-simple game with html-dom, css3 and javascript
+Simple game with html, css3 and javascript.
+This game does not use canvas for visualization.